GeorgeWBoo/kottans-frontend/README.md

 |20.| `\```xxx *code* ```/`| Adds an optional language identifier to enable syntax highlighting in your fenced code block.
 Use `HTML`, `CSS`, or `JavaScript` instead of `xxx`.
 Other identifiers for more languages you can find [here](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 Don't pay your attention to the `\/`, they are not needed in the real syntax.
 |21.| `<details><summary>message</summary> content</details>`| Adds a collapsible section containing sth.
 NB: Make sure you have an empty line after the closing `</summary>` tag, otherwise the markdown/code blocks won't show correctly.
 NB: Make sure you have an empty line after the closing `</details>` tag if you have multiple collapsible sections.
 </details>

+I also have learned how to make saved replies and gists.

 - [x] [Learn anything front-end](https://learn-anything.xyz/web-development/front-end) – I can see that this is a beautiful resource – I've added it to my bookmarks.